 Janae Krell, a previous gestational carrier and founder of All Things Surrogacy, is well aware of the uncertainty intended parents and gestational carriers are facing.
 “Everything is up in the air right now, with no timelines to go off of,” Krell told POPSUGAR.
 “People are hoping for the best but preparing for the worst.
 In this instance, I [would recommend to gestational carriers that they] gear up with some essentials in preparation to go home with the IPs’ baby, should the IPs not be able to make it, or have a representative present to take the baby on their behalf.
 I am seeing a lot of people within the surrogacy professionals community come together to see who can help with these scenarios.”

 Although travel has created perhaps the largest problem for people who are pursuing surrogacy, there are other barriers resulting from the confusion created by COVID-19.
 The process of gestational surrogacy is often complicated and long, with multiple steps to overcome.
 When I began trying to get pregnant years ago through IVF, that was the sprint.
 Deciding to pursue surrogacy was the long, sweaty, mentally exhausting marathon.
 Basically, surrogacy contains three parts: the legal aspect, where both parties need to have legal representation (and this changes based on country, state, etc.); the psychological aspect, involving mental evaluations for both parties; and finally the medical aspect, where the embryo is harvested, fertilized, and transferred to the gestational carrier.
 All of these phases are affected by COVID-19 closures.
-Particularly hard to navigate are the third-party reproduction cycles (when someone other than the IPs are involved in the reproduction process), which like any other fertility treatment, fall into the grey area of treatments on hold due to COVID-19.
+Particularly hard to navigate are the third-party reproduction cycles (when someone other than the IPs are involved in the reproduction process), which like any other fertility treatment, fall into the gray area of treatments on hold due to COVID-19.

 “There are additional things that need to be considered if an egg donor stimulation cycle, or a transfer to a gestational carrier, would need to be cancelled because of a COVID-19-related reason.
 It is important to consider how that will impact the donor medically and how financially that will be handled.
 Clearly, it seems inadvisable to have any donor travel from out of the area in order to do a cycle, as that could potentially put the donor at increased risk during her travels,” Kristin Bendikson, M.D., a reproductive endocrinologist from USC Fertility, told POPSUGAR.
 This situation leaves many families in the lurch, without guidance on how to move forward – or how to cope with the emotional effects these delays can wreak.